ststimac/stephaniestimac-blog/posts/12-29-2019-bullet-journal.md

 ![alt: Parent grid layout in Firefox Grid Inspector](../../img/post-6/bullet-journal.jpg)

 This layout only has my meal plan section and weekly to-do.
-From the image below you can see that the layout varies below the daily time tables.
+From the image above you can see that the layout varies below the daily time tables.

 ## Defining the grid
 First, I defined the grid layout I wanted for the whole page.
 There was no real math behind this, I visually assessed and re-adjusted the grid based on the content I knew I’d be filling in and then went from there.